Contact Us

 How many artists will be selected?

-HOLIDAY: Our holiday shows typically have between 60-80 artists, depending on space constraints.
-The number of up-and-coming artist spots offered is not set, and will depend on number and quality of applicants.
+Our holiday shows typically have between 60-80 artists, depending on space constraints.
+The number of up-and-coming artist spaces offered is not set, and will depend on number and quality of applicants.

 How competitive is the application process?